PowerCommands/PowerCommands-Tutorials/Tutorials/file-handling.md

 This tutorial will guide you trough the process of the creation of and the design of a PowerCommands solution.
 We will creating a project that show you how you easily can integrate the file system in your PowerCommands Console application.

 ## Create a new PowerCommands Visual Studio solution
 This requires that you have done the [Preparations](../README.md) where you downloaded the VS template and put it in your **%USERPROFILE%\Documents\Visual Studio \Templates\ProjectTemplates** directory.
 And that you are familiar with how to create a new PowerCommands solution as described in [The basics](the-basics.md) tutorial.
-This project will have the name **FileHandlingTutorial** and the Solution name is **Tutorials.FileHandlingTutorial** the names or of course not that important.
+This project will have the name **FileHandling** and the Solution name is **Tutorials.FileHandling** the names or of course not that important.

 ## Use case
 - The user wants to find big files in the current working directory